 Overview of Pachyonychia Congenita

-There is no specific treatment for PC, but there are ways to manage the symptoms, including the pain.
+There is no specific treatment for PC, but there are ways to manage the pain and other symptoms.

 Who Gets Pachyonychia Congenita?

-People who have pachyonychia congenita have a mutation in one of five keratin genes.
-Researchers have found more than 115 mutations in these genes that are linked to the disorder.
-In some cases, PC is inherited from a parent, while in others, there is no family history and the cause is a spontaneous mutation.
+People who have pachyonychia congenita have a mutation (change) in one of five keratin genes.
+Researchers have found more than 125 different mutations in these five genes that are linked to the disorder.
+In some cases, PC is inherited from a parent, while in others, there is no family history, and the cause is a spontaneous mutation.
 The disorder is genetically dominant, which means that a single mutated gene copy is enough to cause the condition.
-PC is very rare.
-It affects people of both sexes and all racial and ethnic groups.

 Types of Pachyonychia Congenita

-There are five types of pachyonychia congenita, and they are classified based on the keratin gene that is altered.
-Thickened nails and painful calluses on the soles of the feet are typical of all forms of the disorder, but the presence of other features can depend on which keratin gene is affected, and possibly on the specific mutation.
+There are five types of pachyonychia congenita, and each type is classified based on the keratin gene that is altered (changed).
+Thickened nails and painful calluses on the soles of the feet are typical of all forms of the disorder, but the presence of other features depends on which keratin gene is affected, and the specific mutation.

 Symptoms of Pachyonychia Congenita